Historically, many DDL operations

 constraints, indexes, and so on, keep your

-date with the latest table definitions.
-Even with the
+with the latest table definitions.
+Even with the performance

-performance improvements of online DDL, it is more efficient to
+improvements of online DDL, it is more efficient to create stable

-create stable database structures at the beginning, rather than
+database structures at the beginning, rather than creating part of

 The main exception to this guideline is for secondary indexes on tables with large numbers of rows.
 It is typically most efficient to create the table with all details specified except the secondary indexes, load the data, then create the secondary indexes.
 You can use the same technique with foreign keys (load the data first, then set up the foreign keys) if you know the initial data is clean and do not need consistency checks during the loading process.